Linux (AMD)

 Step 4: Starting Wildrig Miner

 Once your node is fully synced, stop it (ctl+c).
-In the same terminal, restart zanod
+In the same terminal, restart zanod with the following flags, substituting your wallet address for <YOUR_WALLET_ID>

 ./zanod --stratum --stratum-bind-port=11555 --stratum-miner-address=<YOUR_WALLET_ID>